Jaeson Ma: Investing

 In 2018, Ma initiated and advised on the acquisition of Dark Horse Comics by Cenic Media (Shanghai).

 In 2019, Ma structured the deal creating the joint venture between Proxima Media and National Arts Studios, one of the largest film studios in China.

 Ma also strategically advised on the merger and acquisition of Triller & MashTraxx in 2019.
-In 2020 Ma brokered the deal between Triller & FrontLine Battle to bring Mike Tyson back from retirement in a PPV boxing exhibition match against Roy Jones Jr.
+In 2020, Ma brokered the deal between Triller & FrontLine Battle to bring Mike Tyson back from retirement in a PPV boxing exhibition match against Roy Jones Jr.

 Ma is also a venture partner with GoodWater Capital.
-Before that, he worked with MC Hammer in Silicon Valley focusing on angel stage investments in consumer tech and media, investing in numerous ventures including Justin Lin’s Asian American independent film “Better Luck Tomorrow.”
+Before that, he worked with MC Hammer in Silicon Valley focusing on angel stage investments in consumer tech and media, investing in numerous ventures including Justin Lin's Asian American independent film "Better Luck Tomorrow."
 Venture investments include PCA (Plan C Agency), Brain Inc, Slock.it, Musical.ly, Grab, Kind Heaven, OurSong, Triller, Coinbase, Xiaopeng, ZASH (Vinco Ventures, Inc) and the Maum Group.

-Ma is currently also a senior advisor to the KKFarm fund, a joint partnership between the two largest digital music streaming platforms in Greater China.
+Ma is currently a senior advisor to the KKFarm fund, a joint partnership between the two digital music streaming platforms in Greater China.

 Ministry

 Following his conversion, Ma served as a missionary, church planter, and author.
-Ma ministered on various college campuses including San Jose State University and UCLA and planted over 200 campus church movements around the world.
+Ma ministered on various college campuses including San Jose State University and UCLA.
+He has planted over 200 campus church movements around the world.
 Using this experience, he wrote The Blueprint: A Revolutionary Plan to Plant Missional Communities on Campus.
 In 2004, Ma was ordained as a minister under Harvest International Ministries by Pastor Che Ahn.

 Music

-Ma grew up listening to all genres of music, specifically hip-hop, rock, and gospel.
-Musical influences include Run DMC, Will Smith, MC Hammer, Mariah Carey, 2Pac, Nas, Sean Diddy Combs, Notorious B.I.G., Wu-Tang Clan, Hieroglyphics, Living Legends, Pharcyde, U2, Nirvana, Lifehouse, Switchfoot, Coldplay, Delirious, Jason Upton, P.O.D., and KRS-One.
+Ma's musical journey began in underground hip hop clubs in Northern California where he would compete in rap battle competitions.
+In 1998, he released his first mixtape titled "2 Sides 2 Everything.
 His music has been described as a hybrid of hip-hop and spoken word.

-Ma’s musical journey began in underground hip hop clubs in Northern California where he would compete in rap battle competitions.
-In 1998, he dropped his first mixtape titled “2 Sides 2 Everything.”

-In 2007, he formed Christian based hip-hop duo “Namesake” with Mike Whang and released the “Heartback” EP.
+In 2007, he formed the Christian-based hip-hop duo Namesake with Mike Whang, and released the Heartback EP.
 The album got into the hands of Plan C Management, which managed Asian American rap artists Far East Movement and MC Jin at the time.
-Plan C signed Ma, and his third album “GLORY” released in 2010 featured Bruno Mars on the debut single “Love,” which garnered international recognition and mainstream popularity.
+Plan C signed Ma, and his third album Glory, released in 2010, featured Bruno Mars on the debut single "Love," which brought international recognition and mainstream popularity.

-In 2013, Ma recorded and released independently a double album titled “Confession X Resurrection” where Ma details his experience between 2011-2012.
+In 2013, Ma recorded and released independently a double album titled Confession X Resurrection, where he details his experience between 2011-2012.

-In 2015, Ma teamed up with Mase to write and record “Revival or Riot,” a full album project still in development.
-In 2017, Ma released the first single “Revival or Riot” (co-written and produced by MASE).
+In 2015, Ma teamed up with Mase to write and record Revival or Riot, a full album project.
+In 2017, Ma released the first single, "Revival or Riot", co-written and produced by Mase.